 Logistically, the Faculty Advisor may be the main contact with both the Conference and the school administration.
 This role could include working with finances and group organization, registering the school for the Conference, making hotel reservations, preparing travel arrangements, and a host of other preparations.
+Alternately, arrangements, and a nost of other preparations.
 Alternately, these roles could be delegated and assumed by the delegation leaders or club officers at a school.

-In helping delegations prepare for the content issues they will face at the Conference, Faculty Advisors could either run a full curriculum class or serve as a resource for a Model UN Club or other organization.
+In helping delegations prepare for the content issues they will face at the Conference, Faculty Advisors could either run a full-curriculum class or serve as a resource for a Model UN Club or other organization.
 They may use a well-established, proven curriculum or utilize this handbook as a guide to preparing the students who will attend.
-All registered schools will receive the Model UN "in a Box" Simulation Guide, which contains resources to assist Model UN leaders in training delegations to participate at AMUN.
+All registered schools may elect to receive the Model UN "in a Box" Simulation Guide, which contains resources to assist Model UN leaders in training delegations to participate at AMUN.
 Also, the Faculty Advisor can coordinate and run preparatory sessions to better prepare students for the Conference.